Curriculum Art

 Our art curriculum aims to ensure that all pupils:-

-- evaluate and analyse our own and others work
+• evaluate and reflect upon our own and others work

 Intent, Implementation & Impact: Art